welcome banner

 Viterbi's algorithm is still in vibrant use.
 A guy who studies algorithms ranks Viterbi's among the most important ever invented.
 That list is in alphabetical order, so people, #32 is just for the "V." How often do you get to work for a guy on such a list?
 It was pure luck, and the graciousness of a well-connected professor I had fifty years ago, one Martin Hellman, who has fought some good fights in his interesting life.
 A talk Marty gave to a bunch of Nobel laureates seems to conclude that sometimes, when the stakes are high, it's better to fight the good fight than to just give in.
 That may not be tech, but it might be wisdom.

-This Blog Topic is: Security Keys (SK)
+This is an old Blog Topic from 2024, on: Security Keys (SK)

 Yep, it keeps on coming up, every day as you wake up: Web Security.

-So here I consider the latest wrinkle in the weave of our web-powered lives.
+So here I consider the latest wrinkle in the weave of our web-powered lives

-First off, SK is a dedicated device-oriented method for Two-Factor Authentication
+First off, SK is a dedicated, device-oriented method for Two-Factor Authentication

 Two-Factor Authentication (or 2FA, for short) is the objective.
 2FA improves your network security.